B21-CAP0356/Cloud-Backend/cloudfunction/readme.md

 To trigger

-# To trigger the insert function :
+# To trigger the insertdb function :

 You can use POST command with curl